jingxuanxu04/LAPD_DAQ/README.md

 - Binary headers contain scope-specific metadata for each channel
 - Source code is preserved with data for reproducibility
 - Each scope can have different time arrays based on its settings
+- Sequence mode data is stored as 2D arrays with optimized chunking
+- Data compression and chunking are automatically optimized based on acquisition mode